demegire/eksi-cluster/README.md

 # eksi-cluster

 [Ekşisözlük](eksisozluk.com/) is the most popular Turkish social media website, which is organized like a dictionary; users create 'titles' and others write 'entries' under it like a thread.
 However the title (topic) might be homonymous, for example there is a footballer Harun Tekin and a musician Harun Tekin.
 Currently, users of the website [report](https://eksisozluk1923.com/baslik-ayrimi-onerileri--5556790) such titles to the moderation who then seperate hundreds of entries manually.
 We present eksicluster as a tool for automatically clustering these titles.
 Clustering is not only useful for this purpose, feel free to play with this tool and maybe find new uses.
+This tool is for helping out ekşisözlük moderators as a preprocessor for title seperation, it is not meant to replace them.

 **Usage**